ResponsiveImagesCG/newsletters/RICG-newsletter-2015-08-17.md

 Because he’s Yoav – the very same Yoav whose Blink username currently claims to be “Out of the Office until the 15th” – Yoav landed the commit [on shady wifi while on vacation][yoav-wifi].
 As a great man once said,

-“We shall land responsive image patches, whatever the cost may be.
-We shall commit on the beaches, we shall express our intent to implement in the [countryside][countryside], we shall read mailing lists in the fields and compile use cases in the streets, we shall spec in the hills; we shall never serve an [85.4MB website about sunglasses][omfg].”
+> We shall land responsive image patches, whatever the cost may be.
+We shall commit on the beaches, we shall express our intent to implement in the [countryside][countryside], we shall read mailing lists in the fields and compile use cases in the streets, we shall spec in the hills; we shall never serve an [85.4MB website about sunglasses][omfg].

 God Save Yoav.
 And if you’re interested in pushing the complexity of managing multiple resources out of your markup and onto a server, grab a fresh [Canary][canary], brush up on the [spec][ch-spec] and give Client Hints a spin.